MylesMureithi/MylesMureithi/README.md

 ## About Me

+- 🧑‍🏫 Always working on new React projects!
-- 🌱 I'm currently learning backend development and system design
+- 🌱 Currently learning more about Python and AI.
-- 🇯🇵 I'm studying Japanese (JLPT N5 → N4)
+- 🇯🇵 Studying Japanese (JLPT N5 → N4)

-- 🎯 I'm looking for Winter 2026 Software Engineering internships
-- 💬 Ask me about React, JavaScript, Python, Firebase, or web development
+## Technical Skills

+**Languages**

+JavaScript • Python • Java • HTML • CSS